KarishmaChauhan1996/RFM-segmantion--Ecommerce-Company--ML-Project/README.md

   - Understand the profiles.
 Define strategy for each segment.
 ### Predicting Customer Lifetime Value (Low Value/Medium Value/High Value)
 - First define dependent variable with categories low value, medium value, high value using customer revenue.
 - Then perform Classification model
 ### Cross-Selling (Which products are selling together)
-- You can perform exploratory analysis & market basket analysis to understand which of items can be bundled together.
+- We  performed exploratory analysis & market basket analysis to understand which of items can be bundled together.
 ### Predicting Next Purchase Day
 - (How soon each customer can visit the store (0-30 days, 30-60 days, 60-90 days, 90+ days)
 - For this, we need create dependent variable at customer level (average days per one transaction for only repeat customers and divide into groups 0-30 days, 30-60 days, 60-90 days and 90+ days) then build classification model to predict next purchase of given customer.